Kenny McIntosh: Professional career

 McIntosh was drafted by the Seattle Seahawks in the seventh round (237th overall) of the 2023 NFL draft.
 He was placed on injured reserve on September 9, 2023.
 He was activated on November 11.

 On July 28, 2025, the Seahawks placed McIntosh on injured reserve after he suffered a torn ACL in training camp.
+The Seahawks would go on to win Super Bowl LX over the New England Patriots that season, though McIntosh would not play in any game as a result of the injury.

+On July 27, 2026, McIntosh was waived by the Seahawks.